 That’s right.
-When you use the Internet, you constantly have to face a plethora of threats against your privacy and that’s exactly where anonymous surfing can help – it enables you to surf online without exposing any personal information about yourself and having it logged by interested parties.
+When you use the web, you constantly have to face a plethora of threats against your privacy and that’s exactly where anonymous surfing can help – it enables you to surf online without exposing any personal information about yourself and having it logged by interested parties.

 Learn more below.

 When the web made its way to the Average Joe, it was a complete game-changer that transformed our lives – mostly for the better.
 Finally, a place where knowledge was easily accessible to all via free basic, easy to use, internet access and where one could share their opinions with the world and stand up for their beliefs!

 From communicating with people around the world to shopping for what you need or want, the web has made it easier and more convenient to go about our daily activities.
 However, while it brings a plethora of advantages, there are some disadvantages that could potentially harm you…

 The Internet is Far From Anonymous

 The privacy of internet users has never been in more danger than it is today.
 Internet Service Providers (ISPs), government agencies, advertisers, and hackers are increasingly interested in keeping track of your online activities and communications.